Best RV Pet Temperature Monitor: My Top Pick After Testing Waggle, Necto & MarCELL

 - Geofence alerts

 Geofencing alerts allow you to set a radius of 0.5 – 10 miles.
-If your RV or van moves outside of that range you’ll receive an alert!
+If your RV or van moves outside of that range (and has cell connection) you’ll receive an alert.

 NOTE: Subscription costs are the same for Waggle Lite and Waggle Pro.

-There are two models.
-The Waggle RV Mini Camera requires a WiFi connection.
-While this should be free (because you’re already paying for WiFi), Waggle gates camera feed access behind a $5/mo subscription.
-In my opinion, this is an unnecessary money grab (and something you can get for free with SimpliSafe.)
+While WiFi connected RV pet cameras should be free (because you’re already paying for WiFi), Waggle gates camera feed access behind an additional monthly subscription.
+In my opinion, this is an unnecessary fee (and something other WiFi enabled RV pet cameras offer for free.)

 << Read More: My honest Waggle pet monitor review >>

-Best Mexican & Canadian RV Pet Temperature Monitor
+Best RV Pet Temperature Monitor In Canada & Mexico

 For international travelers, there are a few options for RV pet temperature monitors that work in Canada or Mexico.

 There are a few key ways in which these popular RV pet temperature monitors differ.
-It’s important to know which features they have, because depending on your use case some of these will work better than others.
+It’s important to know which features they have, because depending on your use case some RV temperature monitors for pets will work better than others.

 Verizon service works best in cities and populated areas.
-They have powerful bands, but not good long-distance bands, so signal drops when you get farther away from cell towers.
+They have powerful bands for speed, but they are not as good at long-distance transmission.

-TIP: If you plan to camp in remote areas, pick an RV pet monitor that operates on TMobile or AT&T. In my experience, MarCELL is the best option for off-grid use.
+TIP: If you plan to camp in remote areas, pick an RV pet monitor that operates on TMobile or AT&T. In my experience, MarCELL is the best option for remote locations.

 Backup Battery Life

-If the power in your camper goes out, each of these RV temperature monitors is equipped with backup batteries which ensure safety alerts are still sent to your phone.
+If the power in your camper goes out, the best RV temperature monitors are equipped with backup batteries which ensure safety alerts are still sent to your phone.

 TIP: Read reviews to find out what the *actual* battery life is.
-I’ve found that sometimes advertised battery life is drastically higher than the real battery life I see.
-For example, Waggle pet monitors claim a battery life up to 5 days, but in my experience it didn’t last more than 2 days.
+I’ve found that sometimes advertised battery life is drastically exaggerated compared to reality.
+For example, Waggle pet monitors claim a battery life up to 5 days, but in my experience it usually lasted only 2 days.

 Save this article